amirbavand/amirbavand.com/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+I am a Software Research Engineer based in Toronto.
+Currently I work at <a href="https://www.wesleyclover.com">Guidewire Software</a> as a Software Egninieer, focusing on backend infrastructure.
+My team and I are primarily dedicated to enhancing the reliability and maintainability of Guidewire's backend cloud and infrastructure.

 Previously I was a Full-Stack Software Engineer at <a href="https://www.wesleyclover.com">Wesley Clover</a>.
-I mainly work on Edge-Signal, which is an edge-computing management platform.
-I work on different parts of the platform including, the backend, infrastructure, device, and frontend of our web application.
+I mainly worked on Edge-Signal, which is an edge-computing management platform.
+I worked on different parts of the platform including, the backend, infrastructure, device, and frontend of our web application.

 Before joining Wesley Clover, I was a software Engineer Intern at <a href="https://www.ericsson.com/en">Ericsson</a>.
 At Ericcson, I studied the impact of combining parallel and batch testing and came up with a solution to decrease the feedback time of testing by 14% for a particular part of their continuous integration pipeline.